kin-labs/rewards-engine/improvement-proposals/KERE proposal.md

 Note that an exchange’s KERE wallet will include both their KERE payout wallet and an optional verified cold-storage wallet they have provided.

+**Bonus Incentives**

+Finally, 40 Billion or 8% of the total KERE will be set aside to attract the initial investment in Kin liquidity from top exchanges as integration bonuses

+8% Integration Bonuses: The first 8 of the 15 “desirable” exchanges to integrate Kin will be delivered 500 Million Kin.

+A reasonable goal of any top-tier cryptocurrency with more than 5 million monthly users is to be listed on the best exchanges.
+Based on reputation and volume, 10 exchanges and 5 Futures exchanges will be targeted for integration bonuses by the KERE.

+Exchanges: Binance, OKEx, Coinbase Pro, Kraken, Bittrex, Gemini, BitHumb, Huobi Global, BitStamp, BitFinex Derivatives Market: OKEx (Futures), BitMex, Huobi DM, Binance (Futures), Bakkt

 ## Valid Volume Guidelines
 <ol type="a">
   <li> Data Sources: Link Oracle, CoinMarketCap, CoinGecko, LiveCoinWatch </li>